Skip to content

 Recommended Weekly Routine

-- Use the subject courses in your child's learning plan 4-5 times per week, for 20-25 minute sessions.
-This is where your child will consolidate the curriculum that’s tested.
-Atom's adaptive algorithm will support them in building confidence with each question style.
+• Use the subject courses in your child’s learning plan 4–5 times per week for 20–25 minutes.
+This helps consolidate the tested curriculum, while Atom’s adaptive algorithm builds confidence with each question type.

-- Encourage your child to use the Learn tool for each learning island to build on their understanding.
+• Encourage your child to use the Learn tool in each learning island to deepen understanding.

-- Review your child’s progress weekly and use the Track page to identify any skills that require further practice.
-Get into the habit of tackling areas of difficulty early on and set 2-3 extra practices per week.
-These should focus on one skill each and incorporate around 15 questions.
+• Review progress weekly using the Track page.
+Identify skills that need more work and set 2–3 extra practices per week, each focused on one skill and around 15 questions.

 Top Tips

-- Your child needs to read a range of genres including fiction and non-fiction texts.
-Click here to explore Atom’s Recommended Reading Lists to help your child choose an appropriate book.
+• Encourage your child to read a wide range of fiction and non-fiction.
+Atom’s Recommended Reading Lists can help you choose suitable books.

 If you have any questions on how to support your child with their 10+ preparation, please email us at support@atomlearning.co.uk.